 5. If you’ve selected the override option, you’ll have to use Universal Analytics (or GA4) events to trigger Facebook server events.
 Facebook pageview event should trigger on a custom event page_view.
 To set up other events go to Google Tag Manager Server Container preview mode, make an action on your site that you want to track inside Facebook and check the event name that UA (or GA4) sends to your Server Container.

 On the screenshot below I want to set up a Facebook event ViewContent when someone opens the product page on my site.
 To do that I created a new tag inside the Server container, set it to override, selected standard event ViewContent, added API Access Token, Facebook Pixel ID.
 And made a new trigger event name equals view_item.

 6. You can pass custom parameters using fields Server Event Data Override and Custom Data.
 You can also send users data to increase the matching score on Facebook via field User Data, note that users’ information that you want to send to Facebook conversion API should be hashed.

-7. When you’ve done setting up all your Facebook events open Google Tag Manager debug mode and test that Facebook events work correctly.
+7. When you are done setting up all your Facebook events, open Google Tag Manager debug mode and test if Facebook events work correctly.
 You can also go to your Facebook tag inside the server container and add Facebook test ID.
-You can find the test ID inside Facebook events manager under the test events tab.
-For more instructions on how to test Facebook conversion API check this article
+You can find the test ID inside the Facebook events manager under the test events tab.
+For more instructions on how to test Facebook conversion API, check this article.

 Conclusion: That’s it.
-Hope you’ve successfully moved Facebook tracking to server.
-Facebook Conversions API is a great tool to get a better understanding who your customer is, see their full journey till they convert, and feed more data about your users to Facebook machine learning algorithms.
+I hope you’ve successfully moved Facebook tracking to the server.
+Facebook Conversions API is a great tool to get a better understanding of who your customer is, see the full customer journey up until the conversion takes place, and feed more data about your users to Facebook machine learning algorithms.